storj/docs/app/dcs/third-party-tools/s3-browser/page.md

 If you’ve added in your S3 Gateway Credentials properly, you’ll see the following:

-### Uploading Files to Storj DCS Through S3 Browser
+### Uploading Files to Storj Through S3 Browser

-Within the S3 Browser, you’ll be able to upload files directly to your Storj DCS bucket once you’ve effectively tied in StorJ DCS to S3 Browser.
+Within the S3 Browser, you’ll be able to upload files directly to your Storj bucket once you’ve effectively tied in StorJ to S3 Browser.

 Start by selecting which Storj bucket you wish to upload data into by selecting the bucket at the top left.
 Once you’ve selected your bucket, select the **Upload** icon.